Higher Ground SatPaq Review

 SOS/Emergency Messaging

-The two major "parts" of an emergency or SOS message are the device/app interface and the dispatch system used to get you help.
+The two major “parts” of an emergency or SOS message are the device/app interface and the dispatch system used to get you help.
 The SatPaq uses the same dispatch service (GEOS inc) that pretty much all private-sector emergency communication devices use.
 Whether your message is sent via the SatPaq, an InReach, a SPOT device, or any of the other growing number of options, it will be received by a team at GEOS headquarters.
 This makes comparison easy.
-The SatPaq uses dispatch and SAR resources no different than what the other private sector options use.
+The SatPaq uses dispatch and SAR resources no different from the other private sector options.
 Activating that message on the SatPaq requires joining the device and your sat phone, hitting the app SOS button, and aligning the SatPaq antenna using the app screen prompts.
 This is more complicated than the other options.
 Other products don't require lining up the device, and most have an SOS button right on the device, not requiring smartphone battery power or functionality.

 Non-Emergency Messaging